tombealby/Sports/README.md

 # Sports

-This repository contains the code for a Sports games application containing the functionality to calculate points using the results of games.
+This repository contains a Sports games application containing the functionality to calculate points using the results of games.

 File `GameHarness.java` contains code that processes a list of football game results and prints the total number of points earned from those games. `GameHarness.java` contains a `main` class and can be run as a Java application.